Responding to queries

 Responses to RESPOND

-When you receive a synchronous request from your integration, we wait for you to send back a response with the results of their request.
-Then, we return it to your integration in the format indicated in their request.
+When you receive a synchronous query from your connection, we wait for you to send back a response with the results of their request.
+Then, we return it to your connection in the format indicated in their request.

 Successful response

-When you successfully receive a synchronous request from your connection, you should send back a 200 OK status with a response type that matches the request.
+When you successfully receive a query from your connection, you should send back a 200 OK status with a response type that matches the query request.

-Here’s an example: Your connection’s EHR system triggers an alert when a provider wants to order a new medication for a patient.
-But before placing the order, the provider wants to review the patient's data before deciding on a specific medication.
+Here’s an example: The destination’s EHR system triggers an alert when a provider wants to order a new medication for a patient.
+But the provider wants to review the patient’s data before deciding on a specific medication.
 So, the EHR system sends a ClinicalDecisionsSupport request for more data.
 Your system successfully processes the request and aggregates results with the relevant data.
 You respond to Redox with a 200 OK status and the ClinicalDecisionsSupport.Response data model.

 That’s the kind of response everyone hopes for.